jozemite/The-Room/README.md

 ##
 I might expand this game since I really enjoyed creating it, or I might make a new one later.
 If you're curious, I did get a grade of 100 on it.

+This entire project was also created on the IDE CLion.